 “Eventually, when the trade wars end or are fully priced into investors’ expectations, emerging market stocks will bounce back and present some huge opportunities given the big declines this year.
 And we’ll be ready, having used our cash umbrella to avoid the downpour.”

 When international stocks do get going again, you may want some help identifying the ones leading the charge.
-Subscribing to Paul’s Cabot Emerging Markets Investor advisor is the perfect place to find that help.
+Subscribing to Paul’s Cabot Global Stocks Explorer advisor is the perfect place to find that help.

 To learn more, click here.

 Investment analyst and Chief Analyst of Cabot Wealth Daily, Chris Preston brings you all the latest from the investing world.
 Sign up to get updates and breaking news delivered FREE to your inbox.
 Get unlimited access to our library of complimentary investing reports.Sign up now!